opensistemas-hub/osbrain/docs/source/timers.rst

 Note that if an action takes longer to run than the time available before the next execution, the timer will simply fall behind.

+.. note:: To be able to start timers on agent initalization, the agent must be already running, which means you cannot do it from ``on_init()``.
+Instead, you can use ``configure()``, which will be executed when the agent is already running, right before starting the main loop.

 Delayed actions
 ===============